 The time you spend in teaching activities may depend on the units you select.
 As a guide, students on this course last year typically spent their time as follows:

 Due to the practical nature of this course, assessment is extremely varied and includes:

 We believe in creativity and professionalism in the artistry, craft, and production of short film and television practice.
 Our curriculum directly responds to new technologies, practices and techniques of filmmaking.
 We stress the importance of high production values in terms of cinematography, sound and editing.
-We nurture new talent to become skilled industry practitioners aware of current techniques with a critical understanding.
+We nurture new talent to become multi-skilled industry practitioners aware of current techniques with a critical understanding.

 You will have access to a wide range of technical resources including industry-standard professional filming equipment that includes:

 We are accredited with Avid to offer certification in Avid Media Composer.

 We have purpose built TV studios that allow the production of all types of television and film work.
 The studios are fully equipped enabling you to get loads of practical experience and ensure you are working to an industry standard.